NagyD/SDLPoP/doc/Readme.txt

 * Ctrl+Tab (in game, or on title screen): start or stop recording
 * Tab (on title screen): view/cycle through the saved replays in the SDLPoP directory
 * F (while viewing a replay): skip forward to the next room
-* Shift-F (while viewing a replay): skip forward to the next level
+* Shift+F (while viewing a replay): skip forward to the next level

 Cheats:
-* Shift-L: go to next level
+* Shift+L: go to next level
-* c: show numbers of current and adjacent rooms
+* C: show numbers of current and adjacent rooms
-* Shift-C: show numbers of diagonally adjacent rooms
+* Shift+C: show numbers of diagonally adjacent rooms
 * -: less remaining time
 * +: more remaining time
-* r: resurrect kid
+* R: resurrect kid
-* k: kill guard
+* K: kill guard
-* Shift-I: flip screen upside-down
+* Shift+I: flip screen upside-down
-* Shift-W: slow falling
+* Shift+W: slow falling
-* h: look at room to the left
+* H: look at room to the left
-* j: look at room to the right
+* J: look at room to the right
-* u: look at room above
+* U: look at room above
-* n: look at room below
+* N: look at room below
 * Ctrl+B: Go back to the room where the prince is.
 (Undo H,J,U,N.)
-* Shift-B: toggle hiding of non-animated objects
+* Shift+B: toggle hiding of non-animated objects
-* Shift-S: Restore lost hit-point.
+* Shift+S: Restore lost hit-point.
 (Like a small red potion.)
-* Shift-T: Give more hit-points.
+* Shift+T: Give more hit-points.
 (Like a big red potion.)
 * Shift+F12: Save a screenshot of the whole level to the screenshots folder, thus creating a level map.
 * Ctrl+Shift+F12: Save a screenshot of the whole level with extras to the screenshots folder.
 	* You can find the meaning of each symbol in Map_Symbols.txt.